snoopryan123/academic-kickstart/content/food/_index.md

 author = "admin"
 +++

-# I've been to delicious restaurants around the world.
+# I've been to some delicious restaurants around the world.

 ## **Barbeque**